umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Manage-Hostnames/Security-Certificates/index.md

 :::note
 Did your manually uploaded security certificate expire?

-You will need to remove the expired certificate in order for Latch to assign a new certificate to your hostname(s).
+You will need to remove the expired certificate in order for Umbraco Cloud to assign a new certificate to your hostname(s).
 :::

 ## Read more